Table of Contents Hide

 How to take care of your flipper tooth?

 Follow the caring and maintenance steps below regularly to ensure healthier gums and teeth and a stable flipper:

 - Take your flipper tooth out every night when you want to go to sleep

 - Use a glass of cold water for storage when not used to keep the flipper tooth wet and prevent warping

-- Clean your flipper tooth after each meal under running water.
-Use a flipper partial denture brush, soap and other safe cleaning solutions to disinfect and get rid of food debris.
+- Clean routinely after each meal under running water.
+Use a flipper partial denture brush, mild soap and other safe cleaning solutions to disinfect and get rid of food debris.

 - Once in a while during the week (2 or 3 times), put the flipper tooth in a denture cleanser solution overnight.
 By doing that, you eliminate the growth of fungus and bacteria on your dental prosthesis.